sj971/sj971.github.io/_posts/2014-3-3-Hello-World.md

 ## The Problem

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+These days you can buy almost anything you want online.

 ## The Dataset

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+The dataset consisted of an archive of sales listings from two popular, underground marketplaces: Evolution and Agora.
+Both marketplaces are now defunct.
+For example

-## D1 | Cleaning the Data
+## Cleaning the Data (D1)

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+Parsing and cleaning approximately half-a-million listings requires mutliple tools.
+I learned a variety of tooutilized a number of stan

-## D2 | Descriptive Analyses
+## Descriptive Analyses (D2)

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).